Wassimply/DataShield/README.md

 Technical preview open by invitation.
 Please email Wassim Zoghlami to inquire.
 Conract me if you are intrested to work on the project

+Update : I had to pull all the code in the repo due to some issues